diegoeller/Churn-Prediction-Project/README.md

 ## Files

-* `Telco Customer Churn.ipynb`:  The Jupyter Notebook containing the complete analysis, including data loading, cleaning, exploration, and [if applicable] modeling.
+* `Telco Customer Churn.ipynb`:  The Jupyter Notebook containing the complete analysis, including data loading, cleaning, exploration, and modeling.
-* `WA_Fn-UseC_-Telco-Customer-Churn.csv`: The dataset used for the analysis (if you include it directly in the repo).
+* `WA_Fn-UseC_-Telco-Customer-Churn.csv`: The dataset used for the analysis.

 ## Libraries Used